Dark soliton detection using persistent homology: Approach

-Computing the point summaries Eqs.~\eqref{eq:entropy} and~\eqref{eq:pnorm} reduces the complex, high-dimensional images into a more easily interpretable set of low-dimensional feature vectors.
-The standardised feature vectors (i.e. with components rescaled to have zero mean and unit variance) can then be used to train a simple linear classifier.
-In the following, we will train multinomial logistic regression models using 5\% of the full dataset, testing the models' performance on the remaining images~\cite{scikit-learn}.
+Computing the summary statistics Eqs.~(\ref{eq:entropy}) and~(\ref{eq:pnorm}) reduces the complex, high-dimensional image data into a more easily interpretable set of low-dimensional feature vectors; each image is mapped to point in this low-dimensional space.
+The standardised feature vectors (i.e. with components rescaled to have zero mean and unit variance) can then be used as inputs to the machine learning model of choice.
+In the following will consider a simple linear classifier model (logistic regression), which assigns each image a probability of belonging to a particular class.
+We use 5\% of the images to train the logistic regression model and test the its performance at classifying the remaining images~\cite{scikit-learn}.

 We use the $F_1$ score to quantify the model performance, and to enable comparison with the results of Ref.~\cite{dataset}.
 The $F_1$ score $\in [0,1]$ is the harmonic mean of the classifier's precision and recall, which relate to the number of false positives and false negatives returned, respectively.
+A higher $F_1$ score indicates better performance at classifying the test images.